Bibliography of the Holocaust

-This is a selected bibliography and other resources for The Holocaust, including prominent primary sources, historical studies, notable survivor accounts and autobiographies, as well as other documentation and further hypotheses.
+This is a selected bibliography and other resources for The Holocaust, including prominent primary sources, historical studies, notable survivor accounts and autobiographies, as well as other documentation that helps to establish the event horizon of the Nazi genocide.

+Bibliographies of the Holocaust compiled by Adam and Hershel Edelheit list tens of thousands of items, while documentation by organizations such as Yad Vashem (including précis of individual fates) enters into the millions.